mahesh-singh/post/RabbitMQ.md

 >AMQP is an Open Standard for Messaging Middleware.

 >By complying to the AMQP standard, middleware products written for different platforms and in different languages can send messages to one another.
-AMQP addresses the problem of transporting value-bearing messages across and between organisations in a timely manner.
+AMQP addresses the problem of transporting value-bearing messages across and between organizations in a timely manner.

 >AMQP enables complete interoperability for messaging middleware; both the networking protocol and the semantics of broker services are defined in AMQP.

-In nullset AMQP defines
+In null-set AMQP defines
 - Where to send messages (Routing)
 - How to get there (Delivery)
 - What goes in must come out (Fidelity)